hellovelop/limelink-aos-sdk/README.md

         // Check if this is the first launch if (isFirstLaunch()) {
+            // Get the suffix from Install Referrer API
+            // Install Referrer provides code={suffix} parameter
-            // Get the token from your tracking system or URL val token = getTokenFromInstallSource() // You need to implement this
+            val suffix = getSuffixFromInstallReferrer() // You need to implement this

-            // Retrieve deferred deep link information
-            LimeLinkSDK.getDeferredDeepLinkByToken(token) { result ->
-                result.onSuccess { response ->
+            if (suffix != null) {
-                    // Handle the deferred deep link
+                // Handle deferred deep link
-                    response.parameters?.let { params ->
+                LimeLinkSDK.handleDeferredDeepLink(suffix) { uri ->
-                        // Navigate to specific screen based on parameters val campaign = params["campaign"] as?
-String
-                        val page = params["page"] as?
-String

-                        when (page) {
-                            "product-detail" -> {
-                                // Navigate to product detail page
-                                navigateToProductDetail(params)
-                            }
-                            "home" -> {
+                    if (uri != null) {
+                        // Handle success - you can now use the URI as needed println("Deferred Deep Link URI: $uri")

-                                // Navigate to home with campaign info navigateToHome(campaign)
+                        // Example: Navigate to the URI
-                            }
+                        // navigateToUri(uri)

+                        // Example: Open in browser
+                        // openInBrowser(uri)

+                        // Example: Parse and handle internally
+                        // handleInternalNavigation(uri)
-                            else -> {
+                    } else {
-                                // Default navigation
+                        // Handle failure
+                        println("Deferred Deep Link handling failed")
+                        // Proceed with normal app launch
                         navigateToDefault()
                     }
                 }
-                    }

-                    // You can also use the store URLs if needed response.androidPlayStoreUrl?.let { playStoreUrl ->
-                        // Handle Play Store URL if needed }

-                    response.fallbackUrl?.let { fallbackUrl ->
-                        // Handle fallback URL if needed
-                    }
-                }.onFailure { error ->
-                    // Token not found or error occurred println("No deferred deep link found or error: ${error.message}")
-                    // Proceed with normal app launch
-                    navigateToDefault()
-                }
+            } else {
+                // No suffix found in install referrer navigateToDefault()
             }
         } else {
             // Normal app launch